Former National Party leader Todd Muller will run at next election after list reshuffle - NZ Herald

 Meanwhile, Rotorua MP Todd McClay has fallen from number six to unranked in the new caucus.
 He has the trade portfolio and tourism.

-One of the biggest losers of the reshuffle is former leader Judith Collins, demoted to 19th.
+One of the biggest losers of the reshuffle is Collins, demoted to 19th.
 But she still stays in the shadow cabinet and has the research, science and innovation portfolio.

 Luxon decided to part with the tradition of giving the entire caucus - except new and departing MPs - a numbered ranking.
 Instead, he's given rankings to the first 20 MPs and left the rest unranked.